— By CHRISTIN COYNE

 The city selected an engineer for the lift station upgrade project in Spring 2011 and accepted bids on the project earlier this year, according to Shaffstall.

-A contract with North Texas Contracting to complete the work for no more than $1,125,168 was originally scheduled to be on city council’s agenda Oct.
+A contract with North Texas Contracting to complete the work for no more than $1,125,168 was originally scheduled to be on city council’s the agenda Oct.
 15 but was rescheduled for Oct.
 22, which would allow for a Dec.
 1 start date.

 “This process is long overdue,” Shaffstall said, adding that he is doing his best to get it under construction and that the project should be completed within six months after that begins.